 My creative interests are an eclectic collection of media and processes.
 This might be perceived as a lack of focus, but I’ve come to view the variety as a valuable asset.
 I enjoy drawing, painting, motion graphics, traditional graphic design, caricatures, illustration, and even furniture design.
 I’m especially fond of realism and trompe l’oeil.
 They’re all fun and challenging, and each of them has an influence on my overall design sense.

 Pretense isn’t my thing.
 I don’t pretend to be hip or cool or leading edge, but I do incorporate contemporary trends in my designs.
 I have learned to trust my opinions and my years of experience to help guide my clients, to suggest possible directions.
-However, the ultimate goal of the commercial artist is to please someone else.
+However, the ultimate the goal of the commercial artist is to please someone else.
 Period.
 I have done this for the past 35 years.

 Aside from art, another passion of mine is coaching youth basketball, which has occupied my winter months for the past 20 years.
 Most recently, I have enjoyed coaching girls basketball at a local high school.
 It requires focus, patience, organization, and creativity.
 It’s not a lot different than making art.
 Just a little louder.

 My primary passion, my family, is a wonderful blend of my own passions.
-My wife, Kristi, is an enthusiastic sports fan, adventurous cook, attentive gardener, and willing art critic.
+My wife, Kristi, is an enthusiastic sports fan, adventurous cook, and willing art critic.
 We also share a passion for travel.

 All three of our kids mix sports, design, travel, and entrepreneurship in their lives to varying degrees.
 Kristian, a UW grad, is an accomplished designer, photographer, social media dude, coach (basketball, baseball, track) and a member of the video control room crew for the Seattle Mariners.
 Raija is a Sports Business grad from George Washington University with the goal of starting her own business after satisfying her travel bug for a couple of years.
 She, also, is a coach for basketball and softball.
-The “baby” of the family, Hanna, is a sophomore at Syracuse U, studying… wait for it… yes, Sport Management.
+The “baby” of the family, Hanna, is a senior at Syracuse U, studying… wait for it… yes, Sport Management.
 She enjoys making art, too, but hasn’t had the opportunity to coach.
 Yet.

 9645 48th Avenue SW Seattle, WA 98136